conorjmcnamara/multithreaded-server/README.md

 The server runs on its own thread and when client requests arrive, the server dynamically creates new threads to process them concurrently up to a threshold ```maxThreads```.
 When this value is reached, incoming requests wait in a queue until one of the threads dequeues and processes it.

+A thread and memory-safe Least Recently Used (LRU) cache is implemented with smart pointers, a hashmap and doubly linked list.
+It's used to store file paths and their respective content streams in memory for fast lookup.
+When the cache capacity is reached, the entry that is least recently used is removed.

 ## Installation
 ### Prerequisites
 - C++